certara/pyDarwin/docs/Troubleshooting.rst

 .. _can't open r:

-**can't open results.csv** pyDarwin opens and closes the :file:`results.csv` file with each model completed.
+**can't open results.csv**

+pyDarwin opens and closes the :file:`results.csv` file with each model completed.
-If it is opened in an application the "locks" it, e.g., Excel, an exception will occur.
-The work around is to copy the file to another file (e.g., cp results.csv results1.csv), then open the copied file.
+If it is opened in an application that "locks" it, e.g., Excel, an exception will occur.
+The workaround is to copy the file to another file (e.g., ``cp results.csv results1.csv``), then open the copied file.